 top of page

-MY PAINTING PROCESS by Will Noble
+MY PAINTING PROCESS

 People are often confused by my process.
 First, they may think the painting is a photograph, perhaps digitally manipulated.
 Then, when told it is a painting, they assume that I have painted over a photograph or worked from a projected image.
 I assure you none of this is the case.
 It is important to me to paint what I see, and the more I look, the more detail I see.
 As crazy as it may seem to others, I spend hundreds of hours in stillness with just my pencil in hand, my eyes peering through a magnifying glass hovering over a photograph I have taken.
 This process of seeing-drawing-painting is an intrinsic part of my life.
 You might think of it as meditation.